bellmyer/genetic-algorithm/README.md

 ### Simple Example

 Let's say you want to train your GA to guess the password "secret4u".
-Your solution class only needs four parts:

 Your solution class might look like this:

 ```ruby
 class Password